Shoulder Pain Huntleigh, MO

 Huntleigh, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only living our every day life, but to doing the things we love.
-At Axes, we focus on positive outcomes for Huntleigh, MO people of all ages by creating proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+A well-functioning shoulder is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Huntleigh, MO clients by implementing proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
 You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Request an appointment through our website or call our location nearest you.
+Make an appointment through our website or reach out to the location most convenient for you.

 Services Offered